Leviticus 8 – The Consecration of Priests

 a.
 Aaron and his sons laid their hands on the head of the ram: As the sin offering before it, the burnt offering also symbolically received the sins of the priests and they laid their hands on the head of the animal and confessed their sin.

 b.
-Moses burned the whole ram on the altar: The ram was completely burnt before the Lord, with its blood sprinkled on the altar.
+Moses burned the whole ram on the altar: The ram was completely burnt before the LORD, with its blood sprinkled on the altar.
 The burnt offering said, “We have failed to give our all to God.
-This animal now gives its all to atone for our failure, and we decide to live now giving our all, even as this animal who dies in our place.”
+This animal now gives its all to atone for our failure, and we decide to live now giving our all, even as this animal which dies in our place.”

 i.
-This demonstration of total commitment to the Lord only came after the first three aspects of the ceremony: cleansing, anointing, and atonement.
-Without these there things settled first, we cannot truly give ourselves to God.
+This demonstration of total commitment to the LORD only came after the first three aspects of the ceremony: cleansing, anointing, and atonement.
+Without these things settled first, we cannot truly give ourselves to God.